soype/soype/README.md

 - 👋 Hi!
 My name is Pedro.
-- 🧑🏻‍💻 I'm a frontend developer
+- 🧑🏻‍💻 I'm a FullStack developer
-- 🌱 Currently learning AEM development and Gatsby
+- NextJS, Shopify, PHP and more
 - 📫 How to reach me: phenestroza@gmail.com

 <!---